 Price: Free individual version for up to four goals or unlimited goals for $5/month; team version costs $10/month and up

-Collaboration between users is encouraged in two ways.
-Users can set shared goals with other users, called collaborators, who then add, edit or complete tasks together.
+- Multi-User Collaboration: Users can set shared goals with other users, called collaborators, who then add, edit or complete tasks together.
 Users can also set up supporters to update them of progress and cheer them along the way.

 Who Should Use Lifetick